Anolyies/Typhopad/README.md

 <img src="https://i.imgur.com/yaeeQWo.png" width="400" />   <img src="https://i.imgur.com/xvw0Niq.png" width="400" />

 --------------------------------------------------
 I wasn't too sure on how to make the PCB.
 It's my first time using KICad and making a PCB schematic.
 The routing and pcb itself looks pretty bad, it doesn't use a switch matrix, it's directly wired.
 I'm not too sure what that means but yeah.
 I tried to follow the beginner friendly tutorial as close as possible, then added the OLED display and RotaryEncoder, but kind of winged it, as there was no tutorial on how to do those ones.
 I don't know if this PCB will work, but I hope it will.
+Lastly, the OLED display area, I'll just directly solder the pins on the OLED display into the holes rather than using a JConnector.

 **The Assembly**
 ----------------------------------